-UCM’s Counselor Education Program is the only one in the central region—and only one of four public institutions in Missouri—to be nationally accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
-The Counselor Education Program will prepare you to be an exemplary professional counselor in a school or community/clinical mental health setting.
+UCM’s Counseling Program is the only one in the central region—and only one of four public institutions in Missouri—to be nationally accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+The Counseling Program will prepare you to be an exemplary professional counselor in a school or community/clinical mental health setting.

 Our small class size allows you to have professional relationships, supervision, and mentoring from our full-time faculty, who are experts in counseling.
-Applications to the Counselor Education program are reviewed year-round so you can pursue your education when it is best for you.
+Applications to the Counseling program are reviewed year-round so you can pursue your education when it is best for you.

 The term professional counselor is used to refer to individuals who have earned at least a master’s degree in counseling and possess specific skills, knowledge and a professional orientation.
 Professional counselors are unique among mental health professionals in two main areas: 1) Professional counselors have a strong “wellness” orientation.
 2) Professional counselors are trained in career planning and development.
 Professional counselors are uniquely prepared to help people with personal, social, educational and career problems.